 Ekwoge Abwe, Ph.D.

 Ekwoge earned his bachelor’s degree in geography from the University of Yaoundé 1 in Cameroon.
-He then taught secondary school students before starting a conservation career with World Wildlife Fund Cameroon as a geographical information systems specialist.
-He subsequently joined SDZWA’s Central Africa Program, working in the Ebo forest with a number of tropical forest primates, including chimpanzees, gorillas, and drills.
-He went on to earn his master’s degree in primate conservation at Oxford Brookes University, UK—winning a habitat country scholarship in the process—and received his doctorate at Drexel University in Philadelphia, with focus on how genetic and ecological variation are linked with the behavioral ecology of the Nigeria-Cameroon chimpanzee.
+He earned his master’s degree in primate conservation at Oxford Brookes University (UK) and received his doctorate at Drexel University (USA), with research focused on how genetic and ecological variation are linked with the behavioral ecology of the Nigeria-Cameroon chimpanzee.